Home Educating a Sensory Child

 OR

 Your sensory toddler has grown into a sensory child, which means the time has come for you to explore their educational needs.
-You’re not sure if a bustling nursery or preschool is the right fit, especially if your child reacts to loud sounds and bright lights.
-You may be thinking of homeschooling them, but is that the best choice?
+You’re not sure if a bustling nursery or preschool is the right fit.
+You may be thinking of them educating them at home, but is that the best choice?

 In this guide, we’ll tell you what you need to consider as you decide whether to homeschool your sensory child or place them in school.